 Believe it or not, Britain offers some of the most challenging winter mountaineering around.
 You can develop your skills close to home by taking in one of our winter lectures or watching the Winter Essentials DVD.

-You may also find it helpful to take a course at the National Mountain Centre, Plas y Brenin, or hire a guide through the Association of Mountaineering Instructors or the British Mountain Guides.
+You may also find it helpful to take a course at the National Outdoor Centre, Plas y Brenin, or hire a guide through the Association of Mountaineering Instructors or the British Mountain Guides.
 It’s a great way of fast-tracking your skills development and gaining confidence.

 Some aspiring mountaineers may even be eligible for a subsidy.
 The Jonathan Conville Memorial Trust delivers subsidised mountaineering courses for your people, and Plas y Brenin manages a range of bursaries.